 Very few and rare places on earth exist where you will find an abundance of glaciers, and Iceland is one of them.
 The glaciers here occupy almost 11 percent of the entire landmass of the country.
-Iceland offers its tourists the chance to hike along the crevasses and walls of those glaciers.
+Iceland Private Tours offers tourists the chance to hike along the crevasses and walls of those glaciers.
 The indescribable beauty and natural force of Mother Nature will form a solid surface beneath your feet on a glacier.
 You will walk along those icy surfaces with guides who will advise you on how to scale those ridges of odd shapes with safety.
 Here you will learn about all the glacial regions that you can explore in Iceland.

 Svinafellsjokull: If you harbor an adventurous spirit and the strength, determination, and skill needed to explore glaciers, then you should forget the Golden Circle Tours Iceland offered by www.discover.is.
 You should ask them to take you to Svinafellsjokull in the Skaftafell Natural Reserve.
 This place is the first glacial region worth exploring on this list.
 Skaftafell Natural Reserve is the epitome of beauty and adventure in itself with several hiking trails and waterfalls worth witnessing.
 Svinafellsjokull is exceptionally popular for its remarkable ridges and incredible views from the top.

 Snaefellsjokull: Golden Circle Tours Iceland is for those who aren’t all that adventurous or don’t have enough time to spare.
 Snaefellsjokull, on the other hand, offers quite a challenging glacier hiking opportunity.
 This place is on the Snaefellsnes peninsula.
 However, you can undertake this tour in summer, as recommended by experts.
 When you reach the top of Snaefellsjokull, your eyes will feast on incredible views that reach the Reykjanes peninsula and the Westfjords.